How To Check An Ebook Before Publishing Your New Book

 Images included in the ebook are crisp and clear and sized and positioned correctly.

-All hyperlinks work and go to the correct location.
+All hyperlinks work and go to the correct locations.

 Readability is easy on both small and larger screen sizes.

-Let’s look at some of the free tools you can use to check your ebook before you publish.
+Let’s look at some of the free tools you can use to check the technical aspects of your ebook before you publish.

 1. Calibre ebook tool